biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--Background-Subtraction.md

 For the algorithmic details of each method, see [How it works — Apply Background Subtraction](Quadrant-Folding--How-it-works.md#apply-background-subtraction).
 This page documents the **current GUI workflow** (Results tab and **Background Subtraction Settings** dialog).

+## Introduction

+Muscle diffraction patterns carry a diffuse background whose structure varies with radius and angle.
+The choice of subtraction method therefore depends on what you need from the analysis—display, peak fitting, or downstream normalization—and on which part of the pattern matters most.

+In principle, background should be removed consistently across the entire folded image.
+In practice, no single algorithm performs equally well at all radii: some methods preserve low-angle equatorial features while others handle the high-angle region more reliably. **2D Convexhull** is currently the strongest option for revealing equatorial structure near the beam.
+At larger radii, where meridional layer lines dominate, **White-top-hats** and **Smoothed-Gaussian** typically give cleaner results; **Automated Processing** can search among these methods and select parameters using the compound **loss** metric.

+To obtain plausible background removal over the full pattern today, use **Manual Setting | Transition**, which fits an inner method at small radii and an outer method at large radii, then merges the two estimates at a **Transition Radius**.
+A future release will add dedicated equator-streak fitting followed by general background removal on top of that estimate.

+For time-resolved (**TDI**) normalization, you may instead fix one method and parameter set and apply it uniformly to every frame in a sequence.
+The summary csv file will contain the integrated background sum between rmin and rmax for each frame.

 ## Where to find the controls

 Background subtraction is configured from two places in the **Results** tab: